Circadian Sleep/Wake Cycles

 From Burkhart and Phelps’ RCT we can also firmly state that amber lenses are far superior to yellow lenses for managing circadian cycles.
 Yellow tinted lenses in the context of blue light management are typically utilised during the day time hours where subjects are exposed to excess artificial blue light from digital devises.
 They are not optimal for use past sunset as they simply do not block enough light across the blue spectrum.
 When your look at companies that produce lighter tints or gaming glasses they focus their marketing on digital eye strain and only briefly touch on sleep.
 Also, from analysing their websites and lens reports they block anywhere between 10-50% of blue light.
 It also appears that the primary function of paler tinted lenses is to reduce digital eye strain2, which is a problem in itself, but does not address the issues of pre-bed melatonin impairment from exposure to blue light.

-BLUblox lenses (see below) block 98% of blue light from 380-500nm and 90% of green light.
+BLUblox Sleep+ lenses block 100% of blue and green light from 380-550nm.
 This allows for peak melatonin secretion when worn prior to a sleep cycle whilst not impairing vision or blocking too much other light colours that leads to reported headaches, distorted vision and dizziness.

 American Academy of Optometry (AAOpt) Annual Conference.
 Presented October 12, 2017.